Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Discussion

 \section{Discussion}

-The evaluation of Cellpose, StarDist, and CellViT reveals that a performance gap still exists between general and kidney-specific nuclei segmentation.
-Cell nuclei segmentation cannot be considered a fully solved problem across all organs, tissues, and imaging modalities when utilizing off-the-shelf foundation models.
+The evaluation of Cellpose, StarDist, and CellViT reveals a persistent performance gap between general and kidney-specific nuclei segmentation, indicating that domain-specific tuning is still required.
 Our foundation model-based data enrichment strategies aim to meet the need for a kidney-level cell foundation model and to reduce labeling costs.
 In this process, the collective image curation from multiple foundation models is crucial, as a single model may not capture the diversity of segmentation styles in the target kidney domain.
 By leveraging the versatility of multiple foundation models, annotation efforts are minimized and transformed into time-efficient image rating curation, which can be further enhanced through the model's uncertainty analysis.
 In the first round of HITL fine-tuning, all three foundation models demonstrated improved performance over their baselines, with StarDist achieving the highest segmentation performance, achieving an F1 score of 0.82.
-Both StarDist and CellViT highlight that including ``good" and ``bad" image patches is the most effective training strategy in our approach.
+The combined use of ``easy" (pseudo-labeled) and ``hard" (pathologist-corrected) patches proved to be the most effective and broadly applicable strategy, consistently improving performance across all three models.
 Although Cellpose shows a significant increase in performance (with the F1 score rising from 0.67 to 0.75) with our fine-tuning, it demonstrates lower efficacy when only hard image samples are included.
-This is primarily because the Cellpose model is designed for fluorescently labeled images, whereas the other two models have been adapted for H\&E-stained images.
+This is primarily because the Cellpose model is primarily designed for fluorescently labeled images (Fluorescent-dominant model).
 For the training of segmentation task, 512 $\times$ 512 images were converted into grayscale nuclear bands, which can lead to information loss, particularly for hard images with very light staining colors and complex tissue morphological patterns.

-A limitation of this approach is that it requires more expert knowledge and image preprocessing to enhance nuclear intensity while minimizing the noisy background in kidney whole-slide images.
-Another aspect that requires further improvement is the imbalance of labels in the training dataset.
-As investigated in our ablation study, oversampling the labels that highlight the domain gap is essential.
-However, this approach presents a trade-off, as labeling or curating these samples from a large-scale dataset incurs additional manual costs.
-In our future research, we plan to employ semi- or fully-automated model selection to help mitigate this workload.
+In contrast, the other two models have been adapted for H\&E-stained images.